ruby/rdoc/ExampleMarkdown.md

 This document contains example output to show RDoc styling.
 This file was created from a Markdown file.

-See also ExampleOutput.rdoc for examples of the following styles:
+For the following styles, see ExampleRDoc.rdoc for style examples:

 * Headings
 * Paragraphs